 Welcome to another episode of A Buddhist Podcast!
 Tonight William Woollard reads Chapter 5, Buddhism and Ethics from his book, The Case for Buddhism.
 Its a great chapter that I’ve learned a lot from.
 Williams use of accessible language makes this a great book to give people who know nothing about Buddhism.

 We play a fun track by Robin Lukas called How are you?
 I love it!
 As soon as there is an official final version, we will post links here!
 After getting some emails from listeners with huge challenges I decided to talk about my experience of taking on challenges and lose grief to help me become a better person.
-So lots of voices tonight and a couple of experiences too.
-The artwork for the episode is the last picture I had taken with my uncle, Barry Brooks who recently passed away.
+I’m sorry to hear about your uncle, Barry Brooks.
+It sounds like tonight’s discussion is quite diverse, with various voices sharing their experiences.
+If you’re looking for advice on timeshares, finding the best what is the best timeshare exit company can be crucial.
 Barry introduced me to this practice.

 Thank you to everyone for your support.
 The show continues to evolve!